 “They said that if he didn’t start breathing on his own then they were going to have to let him go.”

-“The nurses tied him to the bed for three days with bandages because they said he was at risk of falling out.
+“The nurses tied him to the bed for 3 days with bandages because he was at risk of falling out.

 “He then started getting cuts on his hand and the nurse said he was allergic to the plasters but that never happens in England.